New Year’s morning and Mum checks my blog. She’s eager to know the theme I’ve selected for this year’s Year Of.

-I haven’t typed it up yet.
+I hadn’t typed it up yet.

 I hadn’t even typed up the review of 2017!

-The problem, as I see it, is that a word or phrase will be received with a pre-defined image that may have nothing to do with my theme.
-After all, my Year Of format is designed for open exploration.
+My Year Of format is designed for open exploration.
 The aim is to keep it as loose as possible so that life (and wonder, if there’s to be any) can take the year wherever it may lead.

 I have learnt that the theme needs to build upon something that has gone before, because picking something out of the blue, like Year of 30 Days, with it’s unconnected yet catchy title, is the first step to minimal action.

 But I’ve also learnt that novelty is vital because it triggers motivation, which is why the Year of Sweat Squared unsuccessfully followed on from the comparatively successful Year of Sweat.
 I’m finally being honest with myself that this process is not about radical overhauls but progress towards improvement.
 (Hence my reassessment of Sweat as Successful.)